Cambria DA: Juvenile charged in Westmont Hilltop school threats

 Last week's events continue a string of threats several area schools have dealt with through the first four months of the year.

-That includes a swatting incident on March 29 that led to the lockdown of all Cambria County schools while police investigated.
+That includes a swatting incident on March 29 that led to the lockdown of all Cambria County schools by Neugebauer while police investigated.